 The RHCP and community members established a COVID Task Force to address COVID-19 prevention, testing and socioeconomic impacts.
-Through the application of the Centers for Disease Control and Prevention (CDC) Crisis and Emergency Risk Communication framework, they established bidirectional communication between communication leaders and community members within their social networks to refine messages, leverage resources and advise policy makers.
-Over 14 days, messages were delivered by 24 communication leaders in six languages across nine electronic platforms to 9,882 individuals within their networks demonstrating the implementation of community engagement research partnership to effectively implement crisis and emergency risk communication to vulnerable populations in a pandemic.
+Through the application of the Centers for Disease Control and Prevention (CDC) Crisis and Emergency Risk Communication framework, they established bidirectional communication between communication leaders and community members within their social networks to refine messages, leverage resources and advise policymakers.
+Over 14 days, messages were delivered by 24 communication leaders in six languages across nine electronic platforms to 9,882 individuals within their networks, demonstrating the implementation of the community engagement research partnership to effectively implement crisis and emergency risk communication to vulnerable populations in a pandemic.
 Read more.

 Wellness Rx.
 This program seeks to improve overall wellness of residents in Black and Latino communities in Jacksonville, Florida.

 To address lack of healthy foods in these communities, Wellness Rx partnered with Feeding Northeast Florida to provide monthly grocery distribution.
 This monthly program continued during the pandemic.